mgalvizo/multi-step-form-source/README.md

 Registering, watching and validating inputs with React Hook Form.

-Triggering a form submission with onClick to handle Next and Back buttons with React Hook Form.
+Triggering a form submission when onClick to handle Next and Back buttons with React Hook Form.

-Creating a formSlice to handle form data and export actions and selectors from there.
+Creating a form slice to handle form data and export actions and selectors from there.

 Setting up a store with Redux Toolkit.